momori256/momori.dev/blog/deploying-a-rust-wasm-app-to-github-pages.md

 We can test this app with a local HTTP server, like `miniserve www --index "index.html" -p 8080`.

 Before pushing it to GitHub, don't forget to include the `www/pkg` by deleting `www/pkg/.gitignore`.
 See the [Creating a GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) to set up your repository.
-If you leave the default options, the app will be accessed on https://username.github.io/lp/www/.
+If you leave the default options, the app will be accessed at https://username.github.io/lp/www/.

 ## wasm-pack and webpack